 “I’ve never met a woman who loves her own body.
 Ever.”

-Scott is a designer whose clientele and fans include SJP, Nicole Kidman, Penélope Cruz, and Renée Zellweger – a list that encompasses women with curves and sans curves, tall and short women, ivory- and carmel-skinned women, and women with hair colors and styles of all varieties.
-Scott knows and works with “elite” bodies of all conformations, and none of them are happy with how they look.
+Scott has since passed away.
+She was a designer whose clientele and fans included SJP, Nicole Kidman, Penélope Cruz, and Renée Zellweger – a list that encompassed women with curves and sans curves, tall and short women, ivory- and caramel-skinned women, and women with hair colors and styles of all varieties.
+Scott knew and worked with “elite” bodies of all conformations, and none of them are happy with how they look.

 Everyone wants what they don’t have.
 No one is happy.
 Even the women who are held up as shining examples of the current beauty standard don’t love their bodies.
 Just like us, they long to possess traits they see in their peers: Different hair, different sets of curves, different proportions, different everything.
 Often, in fact, the opposite of what is present: Straight-haired women long for curls, boyish figures long for curves, petite women long for height.